Tea Party

 Murdoch agenda IS the Tea Party agenda.
 No one should doubt that

-elections benefit media.
+expensive elections benefit media.

-Think about this for a moment: Rush has a $400
+Think about this for a moment: Rush has a $400 million

 Given Murdoch's role, it is no surprise that the tea party

 message is corporate.
-Denying global
+Denying global warming is good for oil

-warming is good for oil companies, opposing health care reform benefits insurance
+companies, opposing health care reform

-companies and pharma, blocking renewed regulation of the
+blocking renewed regulation of the financial sector satisfies banks

-worse collapse of the economy, privatization
+and sets the stage for another even worse collapse of the economy, privatization removes activities from

-like Joseph
+Joseph Stiglitz,

-Krugman and
+Paul Krugman and James

-time to balance the Federal Budget.
-If tea partiers have their way, we
+to balance the Federal Budget.
+If tea

-are in for much worse.
-Taking a meat axe to government is no solution.
+axe to government is no solution.

-TP's cry "Socialism" as if that
+TP's cry "Socialism" as if that were

-were a complete argument.
+a complete argument.
 Few of them would likely renounce Social Security or Medicare.
 We should

 learn some lessons from countries that are functioning well: Finland